mohamedyd/awesome_resources/Design ML Systems.md

 * Software system failure (failures that would have happened to non-ML systems): dependency failures, deployment failures, hardware failures, downtime or craching.
 * ML-specific failures:
+	* data collection and processing problems, e.g., sampling biases and class imbalance (covered in Chapter 4)
+	* poor hyperparameters (Chapter 6)
+	* production data differing from training data
+		* if the training and production data come from different distributions, the model can not generalize well.
+		* data distribution shifts happen all the time, suddenly, gradually, or seasonally
+		* Due to complexity of ML systems and poor deployment practices, a large percentage of data shifts are caused by internal (human) errors
+			* bugs in the data pipeline
+			* missing values incorrectly imputed
+			* inconsistencies between the features extracted during training and inference
+			* features standardized using statistics from the wrong subset of data
+			* wrong model version
+			* bugs in the app interface that force users to change their behaviors
+	* edge cases
+		* they are data samples so extreme that they can cause the model to make catastrophic mistakes, e.g., [self-driving cars](https://rodneybrooks.com/edge-cases-for-self-driving-cars/)
+	* degenerate feedback loop
+		* it happens when the predictions themselves influence the next iterations of the model
+		* at best, it can cause a model to perform sub-optimally.
+At worest, it can magnify biases embedded in data
+		* Two techniques can be used to correct degenerate feedback loop, including: randomization and the use of positional features
+* Data distribution shifts

 # 9 Continual Learning and Test in Production (TBD)